 Mike Foley Treasurer

-Mike is an Accountant and lives in Limerick with his wife Marie-Therese and son Stephen (TGA) and daughters Roisin and Aoife.
-Mike has been involved with Heart Children Ireland for over 20 years, many of them on Committee and later the Board of Directors.
-He has served as Chairman and Treasurer previously and is currently Treasurer.
-He has represented HCI on the New Crumlin Hospital Group which formed in 2002 to lobby for a New Children’s Hospital such were the poor conditions in the Children’s’ Hospitals at that time.
-He continues as Treasurer of that group who continue to monitor the New Children’s Hospital progress until completion.
+Mike is an Accountant and lives in Limerick with his wife, Marie-Therese and three children.
+His son, Stephen, has congenital heart disease.
+Mike has been involved with HCI for over 20 years, many of them on Committee and later the Board of Directors.
+He represents HCI on the New Crumlin Hospital Group which formed in 2002 to lobby for a New Children’s Hospital and is acting as Treasurer of that group as they continue to monitor the New Children’s Hospital progress.
 Mike has many years’ experience in the voluntary sector and has served over 30 years in the Naval Service Reserve having retired as Officer Commanding the Limerick Unit of the NSR.
-He is currently Treasurer of his beloved Young Munster RFC and is a Trustee of Summerville Rovers AFC his local soccer club.
-Mike is passionate that on completion of the New Children’s’ Hospital that the campaign for better services and facilities for adult congenital patients will be the new frontier.
+He is also currently Treasurer of his beloved Young Munster RFC and is a Trustee of Summerville Rovers AFC his local soccer club.
+Mike is passionate that the campaign for better services and facilities for adult congenital patients will be the new frontier on the completion of the New Children’s’ Hospital.

 Eileen Carruthers Chairperson

 Eamonn has held several positions as a board member of HCI for the past 15 years, while his family have been members of HCI for 19 years.
 While originally from Tipperary, Eamonn has now been happily exiled in Dublin for many years.
 Working in the Information Technology sector, Eamonn’s interests outside of family and work, cover sports (Munster rugby and Tipperary hurling), Travel and hill walking.